SIMEXP/fmriprep-denoise-benchmark/content/research_report/results.md

 ```

-In the next section, we report the three functional connectivity based metrics and break down the effect on each dataset.
+In the next section, we report the three functional connectivity-based metrics and break down the effect on each dataset.
 We combined all atlases in the current report as the trends in each atlas are similar.
-For breakdown of each metric by atlas,
+For a breakdown of each metric by atlas,
 please see the supplemental material for
 [`ds000228`](../supplementary_materials/report_ds000228.md) and [`ds000030`](../supplementary_materials/report_ds000030.md).